TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 - Have a relaxing discussion with ChatGPT about the essence of life and the universe
 - Grab a snack

-Hopefully you had fun and learned something new :)
+Hope you had fun :)